ray-project/ray/README.rst

 .. image:: https://github.com/ray-project/ray/raw/master/doc/source/images/rllib/rllib-logo.svg

-`RLlib`_ is an industry-grade, open-source library for reinforcement learning (RL) built on top of Ray.
+`RLlib`_ is an industry-grade library for reinforcement learning (RL), built on top of Ray.
-RLlib offers high scalability and unified APIs for a variety of industry- and research applications.
+It offers high scalability and unified APIs for a variety of industry- and research applications.

 .. code-block:: bash